bsper2/puppet-profile_firewall/README.md

 ## Usage

+If your system does not have any iptables chain configured then puppet agent will need to run twice.
+After the first run some default rules from iptables itself will be injected, this won't break anything, but a second agent run will clear out the unnecessary rules

 ### Adding firewall rules

 Rules are added through hiera using the hash `profile_firewall::pre` and `profile_firewall::post`.
 Rules in `profile_firewall::pre` are applied before rules in `profile_firewall::post`, but the final order of the rules themselves is controlled by the name of the key.
 Keys must start with a 3-digit numer followed by a comment.
 The 3-digit number indicates firewall rule order, lower numbered rules are added before higher numbers.